 Back to 36:40.
 How could Allah have said so many factually wrong things in so short a sentence?

 And if Allah was trying to impress only illiterate Bedouins who knew nothing about what happens during solar eclipses or in polar latitudes of our planet, then why should we today take seriously a book written for those clueless people of that time?
 We are neither Bedouins, nor illiterate, nor do we live in the Dark Ages.

 Given the above, don’t you think that the theory that Allah is the true author of the Qur’an is wrong?
 Don’t you think that the theory that the Qur’an was the product of Muhammad’s mind (without inspiration from Allah) explains better what we read in it?
-(Remember to be objective like a scientist: data from observations go first, explanatory theories follow later.)
+(Remember to be objective like a scientist: data from observations go first; explanatory theories follow, and depend on the data.)

 1.4 Heaven and Earth were one piece initially, then split asunder?
 Sounds familiar?

 In verse 21:30, as well as elsewhere in the Qur’an, we read what ancient peoples thought was the correct cosmology, which, however, has absolutely no relation to what today we know is true:

 21:30 “Have not those who disbelieve known that the heavens and the earth were of one piece, then We parted them, and we made every living thing of water?
 Will they not then believe?”